 Are you experiencing tooth sensitivity to hot or cold drinks?
 Are you currently suffering from a chronic toothache?
 You may have a cavity.
 Tooth decay is a common, but serious, dental issue.
 Over time, tooth decay can even threaten the stability of your teeth and the appearance of your smile.
 Thankfully, Dr. James Fondriest, offers… Read more »

 A bright smile instills confidence.
 According to a recent Kelton Research study, the majority polled said a beautiful smile makes a person appear more successful and attractive.
 In addition, a large portion of the people polled said a smile was one of the first things they notice when meeting someone for the first time….
 Read more »

 Did you know a recent Kelton Research study revealed that people with beautiful, bright smiles are considered more attractive and successful?
 It’s true.
 A gorgeous smile can boost confidence.
 Often, our teeth become damaged due to tooth decay or injury.
 When this happens, people can become self-conscious regarding the imperfections in their smile.
-Thankfully,… Read more »
+Thankfully, a… Read more »